TriceHelix/crossput/README.md

 ---

 ### Restrictions

 - No thread-safety is provided.
 Reading input data from multiple threads is entirely safe.
 However, modifying *any* device, (un-)registering callbacks, creating/destroying devices or forces, or any other operations which could introduce race conditions, are not supported in parallel.
 A simple solution is correctly separating device management and data processing in your application.
 For example, a video game might update all devices at the beginning of its "update loop" using the main thread.
 Later on, multiple worker threads could read data from the devices and adjust player movement, UI, etc. As long as these "stages" are strictly separated and do not overlap, no race conditions will occur.

 - On Linux, the active user requires read/write permissions for `/dev/input`, which can be accomplished by adding them to the "input" group.
 Often times this will already be the case (for example, Steam does it automatically), however failing to do so will lead to runtime exceptions.

-- Lots of features have yet to be tested with multiple kinds of hardware (especially force-feedback).
-Issues and PRs with feedback and bugfixes are highly appreciated!

 - The aggregation feature is 100% finished but lacks a demo executable.